Phi Beta Sigma: Phi Beta Sigma's contributions to the Harlem Renaissance

 The 1920s also witnessed the birth of the Harlem Renaissance - a flowering of African-American cultural and intellectual life that began to be absorbed into mainstream American culture.
 Phi Beta Sigma fraternity brother Alain LeRoy Locke is unofficially credited as the "Father of the Harlem Renaissance."
 His philosophy served as a strong motivating force in keeping the energy and passion of the Movement at the forefront.
 In addition to Locke, Sigma brothers James Weldon Johnson and A. Philip Randolph were participants in this creative emergence, led primarily by the African-American community based in the neighborhood of Harlem in New York City.

-On January 31, 1920, Phi Beta Sigma was incorporated in the district of Washington, D.C., and became known as Phi Beta Sigma Fraternity, Incorporated.
+On January 31, 1920, Phi Beta Sigma was incorporated in the District of Washington, D.C.

 In November 1921, the first volume of the Phi Beta Sigma Journal was published.
 The journal was the official organ of the fraternity; Eugene T. Alexander was named its first editor.
 The following month, the fraternity held its 1921 Conclave at Morris Brown College in Atlanta, Georgia.
 This conference saw the first-ever inter-fraternity conference between Phi Beta Sigma and Omega Psi Phi.
 This would lead to the first inter-fraternity council meeting between the two organizations the following spring in Washington, D.C.

 "When Taylor left the center of the stage, the main theme of the plot had been introduced.
 It would, of course, be developed, embellished, and varied in the years to come."